Blackrock Lifeboat Station

-After operating for 75-years, with a brief closure between 1879 and 1880, Blackrock Lifeboat Station.
+After operating for 75-years, with a brief gap between 1879 and 1880, Blackrock Lifeboat Station was closed in 1935.

 History

 A storm, which is described in the Shipwreck Inventory of Ireland as 'one of the worst storms to have hit the coastlines of County Louth', began on Tuesday 6 April 1858, and did not subside until the following Sunday.
 The barque Mary Stoddart was seen in distress in Dundalk Bay on the 6 April 1858.
 Numerous attempts were made over five days to rescue the crew, and four men lost their lives in the rescue efforts.
 The Captain and nine crewmen were finally rescued by H.M.
 Coastguard Chief Boatman Robert Shankey and his boat crew from Giles Quay on the 9 and 10 April, but seven crewmen of the Mary Stoddart had been lost.

 No fewer than 10 RNLI Silver Medals were awarded for the rescue efforts, and a memorial was erected in Roden Place, Dundalk, in memory of those men who gave their lives.